-It should be further noted that the above terror attacks were carried out against the backdrop of additional murderous terror attacks which were carried out, at the same time, in the Judea and Samaria area.
+It should be further noted that the above terror attacks were carried out against the backdrop of additional murderous terror attacks which were carried out, at the same time, in the Judea and Samaria area, which will be concisely referred to below.

-6. Moreover.
+7. Moreover.
 2013 was characterized by many order disruption incidents in Jerusalem.
 According to ISA data, an average of about 207 order disruption incidents occurred between January and November 2013 ("order disruption" for this purpose includes "clash incidents" with the security forces as well as incidents in which stones and fireworks were thrown etc.).